facebook

 What is the goal of succession planning?

-1. Management of critical roles, leadership skills and the key competencies required for those positions.
+1. Better management of critical roles, leadership skills, and the key competencies required for those positions.

-4. Retain and pass on mission-critical knowledge, skills, relationships and practices to the next generation of employees.
+4. Retain and pass on mission-critical knowledge, skills, relationships, and practices to the next generation of employees.

 5. Ensure leadership continuity, so key positions are never vacant.